An engine oil warning light appearing on your car dashboard can be a sign of a potentially serious issue.

 Why is my oil light and engine management light on?

-If the oil level or oil pressure has dropped to a serious level you may see the engine management light also on the dashboard.
-It will stay on or start flashing to indicate an issue with either the engine itself or one of the systems that links to it.
+If the oil level or oil pressure has dropped to a serious level you may see the engine management light and the oil light illuminated on the dashboard.
+Both lights will stay on or start flashing to indicate an issue with either the engine itself or one of the systems that links to it.

-You may be able to drive the vehicle with the engine management light on, but we'd strongly recommend getting a mechanic to look at your car as soon as possible.
+If the engine management and oil light are illuminated, it may indicate a significant problem with the engine.
+If both lights are on, we'd strongly recommend getting a mobile mechanic to look at your car as soon as possible.

 Car troubles?